theredplanetsings/automationAD/README.md

 - **Usage:** Run directly in PowerShell.
 Not interactive or GUI-based.

 #### `interface.ps1`
-- **Purpose:** All-in-one, non-modular Windows Forms GUI for creating users interactively or via CSV import.
-Contains all logic (form, validation, user creation) in a single file.
+- **Purpose:** All-in-one, non-modular Windows Forms GUI for:
+  - Creating users interactively or via CSV import
+  - Searching for and viewing existing users and their properties/groups
+  - Managing user licenses (search, view, assign available licenses)
 - **Usage:** Run directly for a self-contained GUI experience.
 Good for quick testing or single-file deployment.
 - **Note:** Not designed for code reuse or modularity.